MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-ocr-pdf-images-files.md

 > [!NOTE]
 > The OCR feature is provided by external providers.
 Choose a service package that is appropriate for your organisation and/or country/region.
 Find services compatible with [!INCLUDE[prod_short](includes/prod_short.md)] and details on available features at [AppSource.microsoft.com](https://go.microsoft.com/fwlink/?linkid=2081646).

-## <a name="to-send-a-pdf-or-image-file-to-the-ocr-service-from-the-incoming-documents-page" />To send a PDF or image file to the OCR service from the Incoming Documents page
+## <a name="to-send-a-pdf-or-image-file-to-the-ocr-service-from-the-incoming-documents-page"></a>To send a PDF or image file to the OCR service from the Incoming Documents page

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Incoming Documents**, and then choose the related link.
 2. Create a new incoming document record and attach the file.
 For more information, see [Create Incoming Document Records](across-how-create-income-document-records.md).